dontwalk-design/dont-walk/content/blog/ConnorLyon-profile.md

 template = "large-image"
 [[a_post.one_image]]
-alt_text = "A very pixilated photo of Connor." caption = "Connor had no input in the creation of this image..." image = "/uploads/Connor-Lyon-Pixels-NOTITLE-1024x640_2019.png" template = "image-with-caption"
+alt_text = "A very pixilated photo of Connor." caption = "Connor had no input in the creation of this image." image = "/uploads/Connor-Lyon-Pixels-NOTITLE-1024x640_2019.png" template = "image-with-caption"
 [[a_post]]